TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

 the following steps are executed automatically:

 1. `rhetos.exe build` command.
-It compiles DSL scripts (.rhe) and generates additional C# code for the current application (obj\Rhetos\RhetosSource), and the database model.
+It compiles DSL scripts (.rhe) and generates additional C# code for the current application (obj\Rhetos\Source), and the database model.
 2. C# compiler compiles the generated and custom application source.
 3. `rhetos.exe dbupdate` command.
 It updates the database structure and data.